Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 {{< figure src="/img/34c3-ctf-2017/giftwrapper2-binja-wrap.png" width="100%" >}}
 <br/>

 The logic behind this function is the following:

-- Read the size from user and store it into a buffer
+- Read the size from the user and store it into a buffer
     - If the read fails -> exit
 - Call `strtol` to convert the size into a number.
-    - If the size is above 99 -> print error message and exit the function
+    - If the size is above 99 -> print an error message and exit the function
-    - Else, use the `read` function and pass the size to it's argument in order to read up to `size` bytes.
+    - Else, use the `read` function and pass the size as its argument in order to read up to `size` bytes.

 Even though it sounds secure, it's not.
-The flaw is within is block, can you spot it?
+The flaw is within this block, can you spot it?

 ```asm
 0x855: lea rdi, rsp + 0x65
 0x85a: mov edx, 0